kyma-project/telemetry-manager/docs/contributor/releasing.md

    - `sec-scanners-config.yaml`:
       - Ensure that all images listed in the `protecode` field have the same versions as those used in the `main.go` file.

-2. create a release branch in the `telemetry-manager` repository after merging the PR.
+2. Merge the PR.

+3. In the `telemetry-manager` repository, create a release branch.
    The name of this branch must follow the `release-x.y` pattern, such as `release-1.0`.
 ```bash
    git fetch upstream